Christopher-Karvelis/Anagrams-APIs/README.md

 ### Testing endpoint C
   Endpoint C identifies and returns all anagram groups present in the string1.
 So in order to test it:

-   - Create a new POST request to "localhost:8080/B"(LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/B"(ON HEROKU)
+   - Create a new POST request to "localhost:8080/B" (LOCALY) or "https://technical-assignment-anagrams.herokuapp.com/B" (ON HEROKU).
    - Click on "body" and select "JSON" from the dropdown menu.
    - Add to the body one sentence with key "string1" as shown below and click "Send".
    - You can check the outcome in the body of the response.